 The advance amount you’re eligible to receive is determined by your sales volume, varying based on your sales from the past 12 months.
 The maximum advance is $125,000.
 The payback schedule will vary on a daily basis, as it’s tied to your PayPal sales.

 Besides favorable pricing and terms, there are other features that make PayPal’s loan service ideal for small business owners.
 The qualifications are fairly lenient compared to its competitors, and small businesses can enjoy a quick loan process and fast turnaround.

 Interested business owners can complete an application online or over the phone.
 The application asks for basic business information, like name, address and years in business.
 PayPal may request additional financial information and documentation once you submit the application.
-However, you can get preapproved within minutes of submitting your application.
-Once you've been approved, you can customize your loan term and amount and then get your funds.
+You can get preapproved within minutes of submitting your application.
+Once your application is approved, you can then customize your loan term and amount, and get your funds.

 If you’re applying for a working capital loan, you need to have had an active PayPal business account for three months or more.
 You also need to process between $20,000 and $20 million annually if you have a Premier PayPal account or between $15,000 and $20 million annually if you have a Business PayPal account.
 You can’t have any outstanding working capital loans with PayPal.

 Notice that there are no hard credit requirements in either instance.
 PayPal emphasizes monthly income in its review process.
-The company does mention on its website that it may conduct a credit and personal record inquiry, but this step in the process won't occur until after the preapproval process.
+The company says on its website that it may conduct a credit and personal record inquiry, but this step in the process won’t occur until after preapproval.

 PayPal loans require a personal guarantee, which is a legally binding agreement that you will pay back the loan.
 Beyond the personal guarantee, businesses may not be required to put up individual assets as collateral.
 This is ideal for small business owners looking to protect their personal and business assets.